serd223/bookkeeper/docs/usage.md

     /* fields */
 } MyStruct derive_json();
 ```
-`derive_*` and `tag` are special 'attribute macros' that allows you to tell bookkeeper what to generate directly from your code.
+`derive_*` and `tag` are special 'attribute macros' that allow you to tell bookkeeper what to generate directly from your code.
 These macros expand to nothing and are located inside the generated `output-directory/derives.h` file, you may acquire this file by doing an 'empty run' with `bk -o <output-directory>`.

 The `tag` attribute allows you to customize the generated/expected name of a specific field.
 In this case, the generated JSON structure will contain a "SomeField" field instead of a "some_field" field.
 This is also the same for parsing, a "SomeField" field will be expected inside of the JSON source instead of a "some_field" field.